november 3 (Friday) - 5 (Sunday)

 - Tuition and reservations

-- Day 3: Following breakfast, the final day of your WFA course runs from 8am to 12pm.
-After lunch and camp clean-up, you can hike 4-mi back the way you came, or continue the 10.6-mi loop via Mount Zion.
+- Day 3: You’re not done yet!
+After breakfast, you will have a few more lessons, followed by lunch and graduation ceremony.
+After camp clean-up, you can hike 4-mi back the way you came, or continue the 10.6-mi loop via Mount Zion.

 * Schedule subject to change due to weather, camper ability/injury, natural events or park restrictions.
 Shoestring Warriors should be in good physical shape, but we will hike at an easy pace and take breaks as needed.